Sheepdog Protective Services

 VI.
 PATROLS & INSPECTIONS

-• Conduct two full property patrols daily (morning & evening).
+• Conduct one full property patrol daily (evening).

 • Include all roads and lakeside areas.